looeee/discoverthreejs-site/markdown/book/first-steps/transformations.md

 // move A relative to its parent the scene meshA.position.x = 5;

-// move B relative to it's parent A meshB.position.x = 3;
+// move B relative to its parent A meshB.position.x = 3;

 meshA.updateMatrix();